aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

 ## Here are instructions to view this project in your local browser once you download it from GitHub:

+1. Clone the repo

 ### Run these package.json scripts in your terminal in this order:

-* Server Side:
-1. npm run launch (to create docker container)
-2. npm run migrate (to create graphql migration)
+2. npm install
-3. npm run seed (to load seed into my mongoDB database)
+3. npm run launch
-4. npm run seed:game (to load seed into my graphql database)
+4. npm run migrate
-5. npm run build (to create a build file for the project)
+5. npm run seed
-6. npm run start-dev (to see this project in the browser via localhost)
+6. npm run seed:game

-* Client Side:

-7. After you start the server, cd into the client folder
-8. npm run build (for good measure)
-9. npm run start (to start your client)
+7. npm run start-dev
-10. When it says you are already running port 5050, select yes to run the client on another port
-10. When in the client localhost, click on the Popular Games topnav link to see 25+ items of my MongoDB datastore
-11. When in the client localhost, click on the Card Games topnav link to see 25+ items of my graphql datastore

 ## Additional Notes:
 1. The Game API does not require an API Key